WEEKLY POSTER COLLECTION

 Week 8

-A short film by Hungarian director and animator Flóra Anna Buda, 27 is about feeling trapped by circumstance, and the desire to break free and finally, finally, start living the life you’ve always wanted for yourself.
 Sometimes, life gets in the way of life.
-Our protagonist, Alice, is still living with her parents, and annoying little brother.
-After a night of drinking (and more) with a friend, Alice appears to have a breakthrough.
-Yes, I might be stuck here, but I don’t have to act like it.
-I can be free.
+After a night of drinking (and more) with a friend, Alice appears to have a breakthrough: I can be free.
 Right here.
 Right now.
-I did lots of pen tool, some pencil tool for details, and, as always, gradients.
+I did lots of pen tool, pencil tool for details, and gradients.
 The sky was image-traced.
 I could have done it myself, but I didn’t feel like it.
 I can do whatever I want, right?

 Fonts: Source Code Variable, Helvetica